Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Introduction

-\item We introduce a new metric named “Satisfaction” that balances training latency and model quality in the industrial Metaverse.
-Focusing on the real-time relevance and quality of data, we use factors such as data size, AoI, and service latency as the key factors to measure the contribution of nodes in the industrial Metaverse.
-We design a satisfaction-aware incentive scheme that constructs utility functions for nodes and servers to incentivize resource sharing among nodes.
+\item We introduce a new metric named “Satisfaction” to balance training latency and model quality.
+By considering data size, AoI, and computation latency, we measure the contribution of IIoT nodes and develop a Satisfaction-Aware incentive scheme, constructing utility functions for both nodes and the server to encourage resource sharing.

 \item We transform the optimization problem involving two utility functions into a Stackelberg game model and prove the uniqueness of the Stackelberg Equilibrium (SE).
-We then use the DRL algorithm to learn the SE without requiring private information from other agents, relying solely on past experiences.
+A DRL-based algorithm is employed to learn the SE without requiring private information from other agents, enabling optimal strategy learning purely from historical experience. \end{itemize}